Romarin87/autoCG/README.md

 - If reaction SMILES carries atom mapping, AutoCG uses it directly to infer bond changes; otherwise, bond changes are inferred automatically.
 - Geometry input must include charge/multiplicity and bond-change info; initial alignment is not required.
+- Spectator molecules that do not participate in bond breaking/formation are ignored and not modeled.
 - Algorithm details on bond-change inference and generation follow Chem.
 Sci.
 2018 / J. Chem.
 Inf.
 Model.
 2012 (see: [https://pubs.acs.org/doi/full/10.1021/ci3002217](https://pubs.acs.org/doi/full/10.1021/ci3002217)).
 - Original extended instructions and calculator implementation notes are kept in `subpage/details.md`.

 ## License

 BSD 3-Clause License.